Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 replayCanvasQuality: 'low' | 'medium' | 'high' - Keep

-replayCanvasMaxConcurrentEncodes = 1 - In auto mode, let the quality preset determine the default budget first
+replayCanvasMaxConcurrentEncodes = 1 - In auto mode, let quality presets determine the default budget first

 - For dashboard pages, prioritize using